plan-systems/design-docs/README.md

     ```
 - As with most public data structures in PLAN, `plan.Block` is specified using [Protobufs](https://developers.google.com/protocol-buffers).
 This means boilerplate serialization and network handling code can be [trivially generated](https://github.com/plan-tools/plan-protobufs) for most major languages and environments, including C, C++, Objective-C, Swift, C#, Go, Java, JavaScript, Python, and Ruby.
 Not bad!
     - Protobufs are faster, simpler, safer, more compact, and more efficient forms of JSON and XML.
-    - A protobuf struct ("message") is composed of primitive data types or user-defined message types.
+    - A protobuf struct (message) can be composed of primitive data types or user-defined messages.
-    - Field of a protobuf message are explicitly and strongly typed.
+    - Fields of a protobuf message are explicitly and strongly typed.
     - Revisions to a protobuf message are backward-compatible with previous revisions.
-    - Protobufs work well with [gRPC](https://grpc.io), opening up broad multi-language and multi-platform network transport.
+    - Protobufs pair well with [gRPC](https://grpc.io), opening up broad multi-language and multi-platform network transport.
 - Importantly, a `plan.Block` can embed an arbitrarily-structured hierarchy of sub-blocks.
-Because each element can also be accompanied by a label, codec description, or additional sub-blocks, `plan.Block` has the expressive simplicity and strength of JSON with the efficiency and compactness of binary serialization.
-Thanks to Protobufs, any `plan.Block` (and its sub-hierarchy) can be efficiently serialized and deserialized using a single line of code, _in any language or environment_.
+Because elements can be accompanied by a label, codec description, or additional sub-blocks, `plan.Block` has the expressive simplicity and strength of JSON with the efficiency and compactness of binary serialization.
+Thanks to Protobufs, an intricate `plan.Block` hierarchy can be efficiently serialized and deserialized using a single line of code — _in any language or environment_.
 - `plan.Block` is [self-describing](https://multiformats.io/), allowing it (and any hierarchy of sub-blocks) to be easily and efficiently embedded in a data structure since each element contains information allowing it to be safely analyzed or processed further.
 - PLAN's Protobuf-based data structures: